roccobalocco/NewDBMSProject/Documentation/New Generation DBMS Project 20232024.md

 To have an overview about the loading scripts I have included some pieces of the main one below.

-The loading process involves two (or three) different techniques:
+The loading process involves different techniques:

-- For the customers and terminals I am using the native functionality of Neo4J, that let a user load nodes using a csv file hosted somewhere (gSheets publication in my case).
+- For *customers and terminals* I utilize Neo4j's native functionality, which allows users to import nodes using a csv file hosted somewhere (in my case, Google Sheets publication).
-  So to make it works a user has to upload his `csv` files into Google cloud (or using the import function without the flag *convert*) to then publish them online as `csv`.
+  Users need to upload theri CSV files to Google Drive (or using the import function without the flag *convert*) and then publish them online as `csv`.
-  Because of the size of these `csv` files I have not considered the use of APOC.
+  Because of the relative modest size of these `csv` files I have not considered using APOC.
-- For the transactions there are three ways, but all of them involves the use of Python threads:
+- For the *transactions* I have implemented three ways and all of them involves the use of threads.
+I haven't used Google Drive because with my choice of parameters this `csv` is too huge to handle.
-  - **Uploading row by row**, this is a really slow process that constraint the use to execute one creation operation at time.
-The use of threads mitigate a little because the user can parallelize the execution, but doesn't solve the problem.
+  - **Uploading row by row**, this process, while slow, allows for parallel execution using threads to mitigate some of the slowness.
-    However the problem in this case was the period of three years in which the transactions can occur, it leads to a giant file and Google drive cannot support such a oversized file.
+    However, due to the three-year period in which transactions can occur, the resulting file size can be too large for Google Drive to handle.
-  - **Convert the creation into a cypher script**, this method permit to generate the creational operations and store them into a single file to then decide what to do.
+  - **Convert the creation into a cypher script**, this method permit to generate the creation operations and store them into a single file to then decide what to do.
     It also involves thread, but not this much as the first method, for each thread I create a temporary file, when all of them have finished the execution I merge all these files into a single one.
-  - **Exploiting the creation scripts with APOC**, this method permit to use the `cql` files that I have created to generate a database call with the APOC method `runMany`, that permits the execution of multiple statements on a single query even if I am not using the Neo4j browser.
+  - **Exploiting the creation scripts with APOC**, this method permit to use the `cql` files previously created to generate a database call with the APOC method `runMany`, that permits the execution of multiple statements on a single query even if I am not using the Neo4j browser.
-    The removal of this limitation gives a huge performance improvement for the import step.
+    This approach significantly enhances import performance.

 ```python
 conn = neo.Neo()